 Regulatory requirements are growing.
 You're under increasing pressure to cut costs.
 And improving system uptime is always a top priority.
 The MS2711E Spectrum Master helps you do all of this and more.
 Whether you are performing complex interference analyses or assessing signal quality, the MS2711E Spectrum Master delivers the ease of use, rich functionality, and best-in-class price/performance you've come to expect from Anritsu.

 This VNA provides single sweep coverage in the 70 kHz to 110 GHz frequency range.
 Two configurations are available: The broadband vector network analyzer includes the VNA, broadband mm-wave test set and interface cables, and two mm-wave modules.
 The other option is an mm-wave waveguide VNA system.
 It’s largely the same set up, but comes with two banded millimeter-wave modules.

 This signal analyzer covers the 5 MHz to 7 GHz frequency range and offers measurements down to -185 dBc/Hz.
 It’s ideal for general purpose phase and amplitude noise tests, automated production testing, time domain and spectrum analysis, and cross-correlator FFT analysis.

-This 2-port vector network analyzer (VNA) series covers the 50 kHz to 4.5/8.5 GHz frequency ranges and is packaged in a small 2U chassis.
-It offers 70 microseconds per point sweep speed and better than a 110dB dynamic range, making these VNAs suitable for a variety of passive device test applications in engineering, production and education.
-Its LAN interface for remote control is more robust than USB and faster than GPIB, and multiple USB ports allow for easy connection to a user-provided monitor, keyboard, and mouse.
+This 4-port vector network analyzer (VNA) series covers the 10 MHz to 4.5/7 GHz frequency ranges and features a 77 microseconds per point sweep speed, a better than 110 dB dynamic range, and a LAN interface for remote control that’s more robust than USB and faster than GPIB